tapayz/crypted-pay-docs-prj/docs/en/index.md

-# Crypted-Pay Introduction
+# Tapayz Introduction

-**Crypted-Pay** is a service that enables anyone to easily accept cryptocurrency payments.
+**Tapayz** is a service that enables anyone to easily accept cryptocurrency payments.
 You can obtain an **API KEY** through a simple registration process, and reliably use all services with just member creation and invoice requests.

 ---